 - PNA Half Pallet: Half-sized square flat pallet with a built-in net.
 Recommended for 767 lower hold use.

 - Type A Pen: A pen used to house farm animals, typically sheep and goat.
 Has a built-in net on the top and sits on a P1P base.
 Main deck use.

 Promptus LLC Can Help You Get the Best Deal

 Not sure how to start implementing airfreight services without breaking the bank?
 Don’t worry – Promptus LLC has you covered!
 We offer full-scale freight forwarding services, including Customs Brokerage, and a variety of transportation options.
-Contact us at 1-877-776-6799 for a free quote today!
+Contact us at 1-877-776-6799 for a quote today!